 A: Skaters should arrive at the arena with plenty of time for warming up and putting skates on.
 For many skaters, this means 30 minutes before on-ice time.
 Your coach will be able to recommend warm up routines, and there are plenty of videos on-line that your skater can look up.
-A sample series of warm up exercises can be found here.

 Basically, the skater should warm up the muscles and joints before getting on the ice.
 Once the skater gets on the ice, they should skate to continue to warm up, to prepare for more focused skills and on-ice work.

 Once the skater leaves the ice it is important to cool down and stretch to release the acids built up in the muscle tissue.
-Sample cool down exercises can be found below.

 A: Skate Ontario has a Concussion Policy which all skaters competing in Ontario must read and acknowledge.
 This covers the identification of a concussion, removal from activity, and return to activity protocols.
 Details of this policy and documentation needed for return to play following a diagnosis can be found here: Skate Ontario Concussion Policy

 Skate Canada is continually working towards a national approach to the issue of concussions.
 There are many organisations and leaders in Concussion Medicine in Canada, so please make sure to research your options fully.
 Skate Canada has the following policy statement available in the Skate Canada Info Centre: Skate Canada Concussion Policy

 A: Skaters with a solo program that they need to practice are allowed to play their solo music during any free skate, Star, Mixed or Shinny session.